-Requests for Reference Letters
+Requests for reference letters

-Please be aware that students do not have an automatic right to reference letters, so please obtain a member of staff's permission before including their name as a referee either on your CV or in a job or PhD application.
+Please be aware that students do not have an automatic right to reference letters, so please obtain a member of staff's permission before including their name as a referee either on your CV or in a job or a PhD application.

-Your Academic Tutor and your Project Supervisor should be the first members of staff you consider contacting when seeking references in support of your applications for jobs or other courses.
+Your Academic tutor and your project supervisor should be the first members of staff you consider contacting when seeking references in support of your applications for jobs or other courses.
 However, students need to be aware that their tutor and project supervisor can decline to write reference letters, particularly during the first semester, when they feel that students have not given them enough information on their career plans and skills.

-We strongly advise you to participate in Personal Development Planning (PDP) as the best way to provide your Tutor with the information they will need to provide supportive references.
+We strongly advise you to participate in Personal Development Planning (PDP) as the best way of providing your Tutor with the information they will need to provide supportive references.
 Members of staff will also decline requests to write reference letters when they think that a student is applying for a position for which they are not qualified.